dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Acknowledgments
 {: numbered="no"}

 The authors sincerely thank Eduardo Ingles-Sanchez for his contribution in the initial phase of this work.
-We also want to thank Marco Tiloca, Christian Amsüss, Gabriel Lopez-Millan, Renzo Navas, Paul Wouters, Rich Salz, Ines Robles and Christopher Inacio for their reviews.
+We also want to thank Marco Tiloca, Christian Amsüss, Gabriel Lopez-Millan, Renzo Navas, Paul Wouters, Rich Salz, Ines Robles, and Christopher Inacio for their reviews, as well as the IESG Area Directors who reviewed the document during the IESG ballot and provided valuable feedback.

 This work was supported partially by Project PID2023-148104OB-C43 (ONOFRE4-UMU) from MCIN/AEI; the Formacion del Profesorado Universitario predoctoral grant FPU24/03871, also from MCIN/AEI; and Project 101290342 (Agentic6G), funded by the European Commission under the EU Partnerships Horizon – Institutionalised Partnerships programme.